PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 [ERROR]: [LoadOrderTree] =================================
 ```

-It is up to you to resolve these circular loading issues.
+It is up to you to resolve these cyclical loading issues.